 Do you need forgiveness?
 Jesus does that.
 Do you need healing and hope for dire circumstances?
 Jesus does that.
 Are you in bondage to something?
 Jesus frees you from bondage.
 Do you need assurance that you are loved?
 Jesus crowns you with His love and compassion.
 A satisfied heart can go forward with complete assurance that your God knows how to love you well!

-Satisfied by His Love Bible Study (read online)
+Satisfied by His Love study (read online)